dondi3go/supersynk/README.md

 vibrations appears, all the more than many clients are connected, or your network is overloaded, or your server is fighting with its own resources.

-The truth *everybody knows* is : nothing can garanty that HTTP responses are receives in the same order requests were emitted.
+The truth *everybody knows* is : nothing can garanty that HTTP responses are received in the same order requests were emitted.
 What are the consequences when using HTTP to perform 3D animations ?
-A client can receive, from time to time, older positions of an object, breaking the fluidity of its movement.
+A client can receive, from time to time, older positions of an object, breaking the fluidity of this object movement.

 What can be done ?
-You can questions your choices in life, like *why HTTP, I knew it would have limitations ?* or you can prefer quick and not that beautyfull fixes over heavy rethinking, because you are punk.
-Well, in fact disorder is punk, but I would prefer my animations to be nice and this project not to suffer from too many embarassing issues.
+You can questions your choices in life, like *why did I chosse HTTP, I knew it would have limitations ?* or you can prefer quick and not that beautyfull fixes over heavy rethinking, because you are punk.
+Well, in fact disorder is punk but I would prefer my animations to be nice and this project not to suffer from too many embarassing issues.

 What can be done fast about this disorder ?
-This is what I did.
-As the latence can occur on the way between the client and the server, or on the way back, between the server and the client, I decided to discard all the requests arriving **late** on the server, or the responses arriving **late** on the client.
+This is what I did : As the latence can occur on the way between the client and the server, or on the way back, between the server and the client, I decided to discard all the requests arriving **late** on the server, or the responses arriving **late** on the client.
 To do that, I used the HTTP request and